Seattle Mardi Gras riot: Reactions

-The day after the riot, local newspapers carried a picture of a black man with brass knuckles engaged in an assault which came to symbolize the riot.
-An editorial in The Stranger said the incident was racially motivated and that much of the violence was directed at white civilians.
-Witnesses said gangs of black youth yelled racially charged slurs and sought white victims.
-Some eyewitnesses said that most of the attackers were black but that race was not a factor in who was victimized.
-According to the Seattle Weekly, police did not initially see the attacks as solely or even predominately racial violence.
+The day after the riot, local newspapers carried a picture of a Black male wearing brass knuckles engaged in an assault which came to symbolize the riot.
+An editorial in The Stranger claimed the incident was racially motivated in self-defense and that much of the violence was directed at white American assailants.
+Some eyewitnesses said that most of the attackers were African American but that ethnicity was not a factor in who was victimized.
+According to the Seattle Weekly, police did not initially see the attacks as solely or even predominately racial motivated.
 Racial issues overshadowed the sexual assaults that took place.
 One man was charged with forcibly fondling a woman.
 A photograph of a partially nude woman being groped by some two dozen men while lying topless and on her back won an award from the National Press Photographer Association despite not being previously published in a newspaper.

 In the wake of the riot, Schell announced a moratorium on Mardi Gras celebrations in Seattle.
 Schell lost to Greg Nickels and Mark Sidran in the city's 2001 mayoral primary elections.
 King County Executive Ron Sims called the Mardi Gras riot and the protests at the 1999 World Trade Organization meeting "defining issues" in Schell's failed bid for reelection.
 Nickels made Kime's death a political issue in his campaign, saying the certificate of death would hang in his office should he become mayor.
 He kept the pledge upon taking the office.
 As mayor, Nickels retained Gil Kerlikowske as police chief despite criticism of the police department's inaction during the incident.

 On the day after the Mardi Gras riot, Seattle experienced the 6.8 Mw Nisqually earthquake, the worst in 37 years.
 Its scale caused people to refocus their attention on earthquake recovery and away from the violence.
 Outside the Seattle area, the incidents attracted little media attention and have largely been forgotten.
 In 2011, local bars reattempted Mardi Gras celebrations in Pioneer Square.
 Smaller Mardi Gras events had been held but it was the first to consist of a collaboration between multiple establishments.
 Another group had considered organizing an event but the permitting process was too restrictive.